informatik-mannheim/cmg-ss2025/services/consumer-gateway/entity/README.md

-# Entity Service
+# Consumer Gateway Service

-The entity service is an example service that demonstrates the folder structure of a microservice following the ports & adapters architecture.
+The consumer-gateway service is a service that forwards all client requests to the appropriate service.
+Endpoints like `/jobs` or `/me` require a valid JWT in the `Authorization` header.

-> **WARNING**
 > The implementation is in an early stage.
 Many things are still missing.
 Use with care.

 ## Usage